 The Commonwealth Calendar

 Virginia’s Legislative Information System

 To view the university and health system’s legislative priorities, updates, legislative tracking lists, and more… go to the VCU Office of Government Relations’ website.

-The next update will be available during the week of May 19, 2013.
+The next update will be available during the week of December 15th, 2013.
 For questions regarding this information, please contact VCU Office of Government Relations at (804) 828-1235 or by e-mail.